-It is helpful to relate the use of Support counseling tools to the “Continuum of Issues” described in the online training (Hosting & Support Affiliations).
-There are four levels, Mild, Moderate, Serious and Emergency and five specific support tools; Verbal discussion, Plan for Success, Support Agreement, Letter of Warning and Joint Staff Counseling Call.
+It is helpful to relate the use of support counseling tools to the “Continuum of Issues” described in the online training (Hosting & Support Affiliations).
+There are four levels; Mild, Moderate, Serious and Emergency and five specific support tools; Verbal discussion, Plan for Success, Support Agreement, Letter of Warning and Joint Staff Counseling Call.

-- Overuse of the internet and/or excessive communication with home country
+- Overuse of the internet and/or excessive communication with the home country

-- Reluctance or lack of follow through on host family rules.
-For example, not completing assigned chores.
+- Reluctance or lack of follow-through on host family rules.
+Example, not completing assigned chores

 - After school progress reports show that the student is not receiving good grades at school and/or is resistant to fully engage academically or socially

-- Serious issues (On the Continuum of issues defined as, “The issue is affecting the participant’s ability to experience cultural learning, engage in family or school activities, or show the ability or desire to remain with the host family”) - Recurring behaviors that threaten the relationship with the host family and/or the viability of remaining on the exchange program.”
+Defined as, “The issue is affecting the participant’s ability to experience cultural learning, engage in family or school activities, or show the ability or desire to remain with the host family - Recurring behaviors that threaten the relationship with the host family and/or the viability of remaining on the exchange program.”
 Monthly liaison reporting would likely rate the participant’s performance, or behavior as poor or more likely, very poor.
 Again this will automatically notify staff and the local Support Coordinator to follow up on this situation.

 - Engagement or association with risky behavior

-- Despite Plan for Success counseling, continued lack of effort at school demonstrated by low grades on progress reports or at the end of the semester
+- Despite Plan for Success counseling, continued lack of effort at school demonstrated by failing grades on progress reports or at the end of the semester

-- Lack of engagement or effort to integrate with the host family
+- Continued lack of engagement or effort to integrate with the host family

 If the Support Agreement does not resolve the issues within a couple of weeks, the next step could be a “Warning Letter” to inform the participant that unless the issues are resolved an Early Return will likely be the best course of action.